anawil001/cs50_lab/C/README.md

-To learn, work, and get instruction for CS50 course.
+To learn, work, and get instruction for C in CS50 course.